tremho/odp-documentation/bookshelf/Shelf 1 Getting Started/uefi/src/patina-dxe-core-qemu_code.md

 stuart_build -c Platforms\QemuQ35Pkg/PlatformBuild.py --FlashRom
 ```
 Again, this will take several minutes and cover a few phases with lots of console output.
-Finally, the QEMU window will appear, display it's splash graphic, identifying text, and shell prompt.
+Finally, the QEMU window will appear, display its splash graphic, identifying text, and shell prompt.

 You will find your Z:\debug.log file now populated and containing the run output.

 Verify this is from your local build by checking this log.

+Search the log for "DXE Core Platform Binary".

 You should see the log line
 ```
 INFO - DXE Core Platform Binary v0.3.2
 ```
-around about line 900 - 910 or so
 _note version number may be different_

 This log line is emitted from the `bin/q35_dxe_core.rs` file of the patina-dxe-core-qemu sources, which is the launch point for the components.